 The RDATAC command enables read data continuous mode.
 This is the default mode after a power up or reset.
 In read data continuous mode, new conversion results are automatically loaded onto DOUT.
-The conversion result can be received from the device after the DRDY signal goes low by sending 24 SCLKs.
+The conversion result can be received from the device after the DRDY signal goes low by sending 16 SCLKs.
 It is not necessary to read back all the bits, as long as the number of bits read out is a multiple of eight.
-The RDATAC command must be issued after DRDY goes low, and the command takes effect on the next DRDY.
+The RDATAC command must be issued after DRDY goes low, and the command takes effect on the next DRDY as shown in Figure 51.

-Be sure to complete data retrieval (conversion result or register read-back) before DRDY returns low, or the resulting data will be corrupt.
+Be sure to complete data retrieval (conversion result or register read-back) before DRDY returns low, or the resulting data is corrupted.
 Successful register read operations in RDATAC mode require the knowledge of when the next DRDY falling edge occurs.

-Figure 83.
+Figure 51.
 Read Data Continuously